Pilot wave theory: History

 In 1932, John von Neumann published a book, part of which claimed to prove that all hidden variable theories were impossible.
-This result was found to be flawed by Grete Hermann three years later, though this went unnoticed by the physics community for over fifty years.
+This result was found to be flawed by Grete Hermann three years later, though for a variety of reasons this went unnoticed by the physics community for over fifty years.

 In 1952, David Bohm, dissatisfied with the prevailing orthodoxy, rediscovered de Broglie's pilot wave theory.
 Bohm developed pilot wave theory into what is now called the de Broglie–Bohm theory.
 The de Broglie–Bohm theory itself might have gone unnoticed by most physicists, if it had not been championed by John Bell, who also countered the objections to it.
-In 1987, John Bell rediscovered Grete Hermann's work, and thus showed the physics community that Pauli's and von Neumann's objections "only" showed that the pilot wave theory did not have locality.
+In 1987, John Bell rediscovered Grete Hermann's work, and thus showed the physics community that Pauli's and von Neumann's objections only showed that the pilot wave theory did not have locality.

-Yves Couder and co-workers in 2010 reported a macroscopic pilot wave system in the form of walking droplets.
-This system was said to exhibit behavior of a pilot wave, heretofore considered to be reserved to microscopic phenomena.
-However, more careful fluid dynamics experiments have been carried out since 2015 by two American groups and one Danish team led by Tomas Bohr (grandson of Niels Bohr).
-These new experiments have not replicated the results of the 2010 experiment as of 2018.

 The pilot wave theory

 Principles

 The pilot wave theory is a hidden-variable theory.
 Consequently: